Beginner Dirigée De Luchon

 Duration: 04:05 h

-When you leave the Refuge de Vénasque, you immediately walk through an impressive high-mountain landscape.
-The trail crosses a rocky plateau dotted with small lakes, while the deep blue Boum de Vénasque lies just below.
-The path is easy to follow and feels wide and open, with rugged peaks rising on all sides and a true sense of being deep in the Pyrenees.
-It’s a beautiful and tranquil start to the day.
+Leaving the Refuge de Vénasque, you step straight into a wide, high-mountain world.
+The path crosses a rocky plateau scattered with small lakes, while the deep blue Boum de Vénasque rests just below.
+Everything feels open and calm, with sharp peaks all around and a clear sense of being far from anywhere.

 Refugio de la Artiga de Lin